Explore the Rich Vanuatu Culture: Heritage and Traditions Unveiled

 Kava, a traditional drink that doesn’t contain alcohol but has psychoactive effects, is very popular in Vanuatu Culture.
 It’s made from the Piper methysticum plant and is typically consumed in the evening before dinner, mainly by men but increasingly by women.
 While it does have mild narcotic properties that help relax individuals, its main appeal lies in the laid-back social atmosphere it creates, which is valued in both urban and rural settings, especially at the nakamal.

-Kava - Vanuatu Culture
+Kava - Vanuatu culture

 Kava – Image From Shutterstock